 Religious or No?

 Parents who choose private school must decide whether they want their children to attend a religious school.
 This is not a hard decision for parents that are religious, of course.
-And for those parents, the denomination or affiliation of the school is often important enough to trump some most factors.
+And for those parents, the denomination or affiliation of the school is often important enough to trump some factors.

 But what about parents who aren’t religious?
 The Council for American Private Education states that 10% of the nation’s students attend private schools, and 78% of those students attend a religious school.
 Some nonreligious or nominally religious parents still choose religious education for the values or character they perceive it to instill.

 It’s also important to realize that the spectrum of religious education is wide.
 Some evangelical religious schools deeply embed their faith into their curriculum.
 Others offer a basically secular curriculum taught by Christian teachers.
-They may sprinkle a chapel or two in every few weeks.
+They may sprinkle a chapel or two every few weeks.
 Jewish schools and Catholic schools feel very different from each other and from evangelical schools.

 Location, Location, Location

 The vast majority of private schools don’t offer bus service.
-This makes location is a major factor in parents’ decision-making process.
+This makes location a major factor in parents’ decision-making process.
 If a school isn’t reasonably close to home or work, it probably can’t stay on the list.
 Chicago may have over a thousand private schools, but most families can only seriously consider the ones reasonably close to home.
 This cuts most families’ lists down from 1200 to a couple dozen schools, at most.

 Class size, or student-to-teacher ratio, can be a measure of quality.
 It’s an indirect measure of how much attention individual students are likely to receive.
 Conventional wisdom says that smaller class sizes are better: the fewer students a teacher has, the more attention he or she can give each one.
 Prestigious schools typically boast a low student-to-teacher ratio.
 In the public school realm, class size is inversely proportional to funding: more funding means smaller classes, and less means larger.